messi-ashish10/writup-for-security/Lab-9: It's another Secret.md

 ## **Solution**

+I have crafted this guide to document the step-by-step process I followed to complete the challenge.
+The following sections will walk you through how I approached the problem, verified access, and ultimately retrieved the secret.

 ### **Step 1: Configure AWS Profile and Verify Access**
 Edit your AWS configuration file to add the **Ertz** profile:
 ```bash